 Sales of organic foods are projected to reach $32 billion by 2009.
 Are organic foods really more healthy?
 Are the techniques of the 20th century's "Green Revolution" really that bad?
 Can we feed the world without synthetic fertilizers, pesticides, and herbicides?

-moons, and asteroids in our solar system.
+in our solar system.
 Where should we look for life?
+What

-What should we look for?
-How will we recognize alien life if we see it?
+should we look for?
+How will we recognize alien life if we

+see it?
 Why is water essential for life?
-How does knowledge about microorganisms that
+How does knowledge

 Recommended book: Lonely Planets: The Natural Philosophy of Alien Life by David Grinspoon.